theZebraBatman/gm0/source/docs/robot-design/linear-motion-guide/rigging.rst

 ^^^^^^^^^^^^^

 * Requires more string
-  (less strings to tension, less strings that can become loose)
+  (more strings to tension, more strings that can become loose)

 Additional Considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^^